fioncat/csync/README.md

 Csync offers an easy CLI to share your clipboard between different devices.
 This is done through network, you should prepare a server that all your devices can access it.

-Csync is written by Rust and it is very fast and lightweight!
+Csync is written by Rust, it is very fast and lightweight!

 ---